codeshoel/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 # Unittests and Integration Tests

-This project contains tasks for learning to write unittests and integration tests in Python 3.
+This project contains tasks for write unittests and integration tests in Python 3.

 ## Required Modules

 + parameterized.

-## Tasks To Complete
+## Tasks to be done

 + [x] 0. **Parameterize a unit test**<br/>[test_utils.py](test_utils.py) contains a python module that meets the following requirements:
   + Familiarize yourself with the `utils.access_nested_map` function and understand its purpose.
 Play with it in the Python console to make sure you understand.